OpenBankProject/API-Manager/README.md

 ```

+## Management

+The app should tell you if your logged in user does not have the proper role to execute the management functionality you need.
+Please use a super_admin_user at API Explorer's `/#2_0_0-addEntitlement` to rectify that.
+If your user even cannot do that, set the property `super_admin_user_ids` in the API configuration accordingly.

 ## Final words

-As usual, be aware of file permission issues!
+Be aware of file permission issues!

 Have fun,
  TESOBE